Terry Gilliam's unrealized projects: Braveheart

 Gilliam turned down the offer to direct Braveheart (1995).

 Son of Strangelove

 In 1995, Stanley Kubrick hired Terry Southern to write the script that would have been the sequel to Kubrick's 1964 film Dr. Strangelove.
-The film was to have been titled Son of Strangelove and Kubrick wanted Gilliam to direct it.
+The film was to have been titled Son of Strangelove, and Kubrick wanted Gilliam to direct it.
 The script was never completed.
 Gilliam said in 2013, "I was told after Kubrick died—by someone who had been dealing with him—that he had been interested in trying to do another Strangelove with me directing.
 I never knew about that until after he died but I would have loved to."

 The Truman Show

-Gilliam was among the list of filmmakers considered to direct The Truman Show (1998) before Peter Weir assumed the position.
+Gilliam was among the filmmakers considered to direct The Truman Show (1998) before Peter Weir assumed the position.